Sons of All-Stars Holliday, Jones go 1-2 in MLB draft

 “A tough decision,” Orioles general manager Mike Elias said.
 “I would liken it to deciding what to order at a five-star restaurant.”

-Justin Crawford, a son of four-time All-Star Carl Crawford, was taken by Philadelphia at No. 17.
-Crawford is an outfielder from Bishop Gorman High in Las Vegas.

-Daniel Susac, a University of Arizona catcher who is a brother of former big leaguer Andrew Susac, was picked 19th by Oakland.

-Holliday, a left-handed-hitting shortstop from Stillwater High in Oklahoma, is 6-foot-1 and 175 pounds — quite a bit smaller than his 6-foot-4, 240-pound father.
+Holliday, a left-handed hitter from Stillwater High in Oklahoma, is 6-foot-1 and 175 pounds — quite a bit smaller than his 6-foot-4, 240-pound father.
 He hit .685 and with 89 hits in 41 games and broke a national record for hits in a high school season that had been held by J.T.
 Realmuto.

-His dad was a seven-time All-Star and the 2007 NL batting champion.
-Matt was taken by Colorado with the 210th overall pick in the seventh round in 2007.

-Jackson has said he planned to attend Oklahoma State, but he’s likely headed to pro ball now.
-The slot value assigned to the first pick is nearly $9 million.

 Jones is a 6-foot-3 18-year-old from Wesleyan High in Peachtree Corners, Georgia.
 He hit .570 with 13 homers, 39 RBIs, 72 runs, 33 walks and 32 stolen bases this year.
 He also went 10-1 as a pitcher, though he is projected as an outfielder.

+With his father away from home playing ball during much of his youth, Druw learned to hit from his mom’s father, J.D.
+Derick.
+Ahead of the draft, Druw was met with chants of “Over-rated!” from about 75 fans when Wesleyan played at Decatur High on May 3.
+In his third at-bat, Druw homered off Brady Jones, who committed to attend Georgia State.

+“It was one of those moments that you’ll remember forever,” Druw said.
+“I enjoyed that moment, but I’ll probably never have that moment again.”

 Rocker, a 22-year-old from Georgia, failed to sign last year after the Mets became concerned over his physical.
-He had shoulder surgery last September and pitched this year for the independent Frontier League’s Tri-City ValleyCats as a showcase ahead of the draft, going 1-0 with a 1.35 ERA in five starts.
+He had shoulder surgery last September and pitched this year for the independent Frontier League’s Tri-City ValleyCats as a showcase ahead of the draft.

+“We’re extremely comfortable with the medical review that our team has done, our medical team,” Rangers general manager Chris Young said.

 Pittsburgh used the fourth pick on second baseman Termarr Johnson of Mays High in Georgia, a product of baseball’s Reviving Baseball in the Inner Cities program.
 The top pick present for the broadcast, Johnson said the Pirates were getting “the best player in the draft.”